elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} Come on! good people ... it is true that I annoy you ... and you would prefer to stop me from speaking ...
-Make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...
+- {: .pr} Come on! good people ...
+I know I annoy you ... and you would prefer it if I just shut up ...
+Go on, make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...

 - {:.sp} The Guard Man.